Borealis-BioModeling/qspy/docs/model-components.md

 ```
     >>> Monomer("Ligand", ['r']) @ protein::ligand

 This organizational style mimics the block-based structure of classic declarative DSLs, such as [BNGL](https://bionetgen.org/) and [rxode2](https://nlmixr2.github.io/rxode2/) model specificaitons, while preserving the flexibility of a programmatic Python environment.
 The goal is to further streamline model encoding and improve readability by minimizing boilerplate and promoting semantic grouping of related model components.

+**QSPy contexts also incorporate logging functionality to help users track component additions and audit model assembly for reproducibility.**

 The sections that follow describe each model component and how QSPy extends their definition.